 High cholesterol is no laughing matter.
-Especially when you need to take statins to lower your elevated cholesterol.
+Especially when you need to take statins to lower your LDL cholesterol.

 While generally considered a safe drug, during the initial six-month treatment with statins, many people experience some mild to intense side effects.
 This has given rise to a negative discourse over the ultimate risk-benefit of statins.